 The one thing about wearing bright yellow was that we knew we would stand out.
 And stand out we did in the great sunshine!

-As we made our way to the end of the parade route, the support continued and despite being in the perfect outfits if the rain were to come, we still didn’t want that to happen.
+As we made our way to the end of the parade route, the support continued.
+Despite being in the perfect outfits if the rain were to come, we still didn’t want that to happen.
 But rain it did as we turned left after North Frederick Street, the rain came down… and kept coming.
-It was not to dampen our spirits or those of the spectators who kept up the applause as we neared the end of the parade.
+It was not to dampen our spirits or those of the spectators.
+They kept up the applause as we neared the end of the parade.

 And then we were done.
-A handshake with our Defence Forces liaison officer to thank him for his work and assistance and back on the bus we got – to relax, remove some of the clothing and to check the numerous “we saw you on the TV!” messages on our Facebook walls.
+A handshake with our Defence Forces liaison officer.
+We thanked him for his work and back on the bus we got.
+To relax, remove some of the clothing and to check the numerous “we saw you on the TV!” messages on our Facebook walls.

-It’s a day that we were proud to take part in, proud to be Irish, proud to remember the sacrifices of our forefathers in 1916 and a day that none of us will forget for many years to come.
+It’s a day that we were proud to take part in.
+We were proud to be Irish and proud to remember the sacrifices of our forefathers in 1916.
+It was a day that none of us will forget for many years to come.
 Huge thanks to Owen, Niamh, Jen, Emma and Declan at RNLI Divisional Base in Swords for making it all happen.